NCATSTranslator/reasoner-validator/README.md

 make html
 ```

-The resulting **index.html** and related pages are now available for viewing within the docs subfolder __build/html_.
+The resulting **index.html** and related pages describing the programmatic API are now available for viewing within the docs subfolder __build/html_.

 ## Validation Run as a Web Service